aboros/slack-claude-mcp-bot/documents/next_steps.md

    - Add timeout handling for long-running tools
    - Implement progress updates for tools that take time to complete
    - Create tool execution history for audit purposes
+   - Properly implement async context for MCP servers when not using subprocess
+   - Improve error handling for MCP server startup failures

 3. **User Experience**
    - Enhance tool approval UI with more details and timeout indicators